czyzi0/dotfiles/configs/README.md

 Proper displaying of statusbar requires `cut`, `df`, `head`, `rev`, `sed`, `tail` and `uptime` commands to be available.

 ## Neovim
+It may be worth to modify your keyboard repeat setting to shorten repeat delay and make repeat faster.
+You can also remap Caps Lock to be additional Esc.

 Add these lines to `~/.bashrc`:
 ```bash
 # neovim